-Item Number 7.
+Item Number 10.
 Total Additional Income or Financial Support.
-Provide additional income or financial support from a source outside your household.
+If you received additional income on a continuing monthly basis for the most recent full year (for example, child support) and it was NOT listed in your tax return, provide the amount of additional annual income.
 Type or print "0" if you have no additional income.
 You must include any consistent or regular financial support or additional income contributed to your household by any person living with you or not living with you, even if it is not part of the household for tax purposes.

-Select any type of additional income you are receiving including any amount of money that you receive annually that is not included in Item Number 5. or 6.
+Select any type of additional income you are receiving, including any amount of money that you receive annually that is not included in Item Number 8. or 9.